-Teaching Note: What appears below is a preview of this reading.
+Teaching Note: What appears below is a preview of this reading on the concept of identity.
 Please download the PDF or Google Doc to get the full reading, which includes additional elements specifically designed for student use.

 Directions: As you read, engage with the text by making the following annotations:

 - Underline ideas that make you think or that you can relate to

 - Italicize where you feel confused or want to pose a question

 - Boldface “ah-ha” moments that teach you something about yourself, others, or the world

 Answering the question, “Who am I?” is an important part of growing up.
 While the question may appear simple and straightforward, the concept of identity is complex and fluid.
 The answer to “Who am I?” depends on a range of factors: how you define yourself, your membership in certain groups, and how other individuals and society label you.
 Some parts of your identity may stay the same throughout your life.
 Other parts of your identity are more fluid and change as you move from childhood through adolescence and into adulthood.